Algiras/Miserable/blog/src/content/blog/2025-12-17-thepromotionyoudidntwant.md

 # The Incident

 So, today was a thing.
-I matched with someone on an app who said their hobby was 'optimization'.
-I unmatched so fast I think I broke the speed of light.
-Who wants a 'lean' relationship?
-I want someone who will rot with me.
+I tried to cancel my gym membership and the manager started crying.
+Now I'm paying $60 a month to avoid making eye contact with a man named Gary.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.